dtara003/rshell/README.md

           FAILED status after attempting to execute & mkdir direct
     * any amount of extra & or | symbols will be processed as if part of the second command and will cause the second command to output an error
+* segfault occurs when an entire string of commands is encapsulated in parentheses
+	* (echo A && echo B) results in a segfault
+* use of semicolons with or without a space after a closing parenthesis causes the program to abort after going out of range
+	* echo A && (echo B; echo C); echo D results in an out of range error
+* pressing tab and then enter results in an error